SarahLasaracina/personal/Transmit-security-assessment/GetStyleAPI.md

 ## Query processing
 At query time, the GetStyle API queries the JSON stylesheet with the tags that identify the screen’s UI elements.
-Then, the SDK scans the JSON stylesheet in a cascade order to find style rules matching the query’s tags.

-As a general rule, stylesheet scanning involves searching for any applicable style rules that contribute to formatting the UI elements on the screen.
+The SDK scans then the JSON stylesheet in cascade order to find style rules matching the query’s tags.
+As a general rule, the scanning process focuses on searching for applicable style rules that contribute to formatting the UI elements.

-In the first phase of processing, the scanning searches for style rule tags that match the query tags.
-Tags are evaluated as a set.
+As a priority, the scanning searches for style rules whose tag sets match the query tags.
 When a matching tag set is found, the corresponding rule applies.

+> Note: a tag set may include either single or multiple tag items.

-In the second stage, to provide as much styling information as possible, the scanning searches for other style rules referencing each query tag set tag item individually.
-If rules referencing the tag items as single tags are found, and the properties they reference are complementary to the style rule matching as a set, all rules work together to style the UI element.
-Hence, multiple style rules may participate in styling the same UI element.
+To ensure complete formatting of the UI elements, the scanning also searches for rules that refer to each tag item in the query tag set.
+If these rules are found, and their properties complement the main rule, they also contribute to styling the UI element.
+As a result, multiple style rules may participate in styling the same UI element.

-In cases where rules conflict at either the tag or property level, the last applicable rule in the stylesheet file takes precedence and overrides the previous ones.
+If conflicts arise at either the tag or property level, the last applicable rule in the stylesheet takes precedence and overrides the previous ones.

 **Example**